Constellation-Labs/documentation-hub/validate/setup-guides/index.md

 In the world of `decentralization` and `edge computing`, it’s important to understand that building a server to run your node involves significant decision-making.

-You may run a Constellation Node on different mediums.
+You may run a Constellation Network node on different mediums.

 Some examples include:
 - VPS